Danuta Siedzikówna: Later events

 Father Prusak did deliver the news of Siedzikówna's death to her family, although they had already found out through other sources.
-Unknown to him he was under UB surveillance, and in 1949 was charged with "espionage" for informing Danuta's family about her death.
+Unknown to him, he was under UB surveillance, and in 1949 was charged with "espionage" for informing Danuta's family about her death.
 For that alone, he spent three and a half years in prison.

 After the fall of communism in Poland, the main Stalinist prosecutor in Danuta's trial who demanded the death penalty, Wacław Krzyżanowski, was brought up on charges of judicial murder twice (in 1993 and 2001).
 However, both times he was declared innocent of the charges.
 (Krzyżanowski argued that he had been only marginally involved with the case.)

 Awards and recognition

 On Polish Independence Day (11 November) 2006, President Lech Kaczyński posthumously awarded Danuta Siedzikówna the Commander's Cross of the Order of Polonia Restituta.

+The President of the Republic of Poland, Andrzej Duda, issued a decree appointing Danuta Siedzikówna to the first officer rank posthumously.

 In 2017, the National Bank of Poland (NBP) introduced a 10-zloty silver commemorative coin, as part of the "Cursed Soldiers" series, in honour of Danuta Siedzikówna.

+Since 2017 Danuta Siedzikówna is included in the Polish national school curriculum as a symbol of anti-communist resistance.